An Insider's View of Mormon Origins: Overview

-LDS response to Palmer's book
+LDS response

-Mark Ashurst-McGee, an LDS member, states that Palmer presents only one side of an issue and only uses evidence that supports his own views.
-According to Ashurst-McGee, Palmer used the Hurlbut affidavits from Eber D. Howe's book Mormonism Unvailed for the purpose of "overlaying run-of-the-mill treasure lore" onto Joseph Smith's original account of the recovery of the golden plates.
+Mark Ashurst-McGee, an LDS member, states that Palmer presents only one side of an issue and only uses evidence that supports his own views, such as using the Hurlbut affidavits from Eber Dudley Howe's book Mormonism Unvailed for the purpose of "overlaying run-of-the-mill treasure lore" onto Joseph Smith's original account of the recovery of the golden plates.

-Response to LDS criticism of Palmer's book
+Counterpoint

-Responding to five negative reviews of Palmer's book by FARMS (the LDS affiliated Foundation for Ancient Research and Mormon Studies), Ron Priddis states: "Is nothing beyond the reach of sarcasm by FARMS polemicists?"
-Priddis refers to the book reviews by FARMS as "tabloid scholarship."
+Responding to five negative reviews of Palmer's book by FARMS (the LDS affiliated Foundation for Ancient Research and Mormon Studies), Ron Priddis asks: "Is nothing beyond the reach of sarcasm by FARMS polemicists?"
+He refers to the reviews as "tabloid scholarship".

-Church action against Palmer
+Against Palmer

-Palmer was disfellowshipped from the Church in December 2004.
-Palmer has been quoted as saying that he still loves the church, and is pleased he was not excommunicated.
+Palmer was disfellowshipped from the church in December 2004.
+He said he still loves it and is pleased he was not excommunicated.
 A disfellowshipped member retains church membership but loses certain privileges.
-In 2010, Palmer resigned his membership in the church and did not reinstate it before his death in 2017.
+In 2010, he resigned his membership in the church and did not reinstate it before his death in 2017.